mnru/hee/README.md

 ## Syntax

-Like many stack-based languages, **Bee** uses an postfix syntax for expression.
+Like many stack-based languages, **bee** uses an postfix syntax for expression.
 Operands are written before operators, e.g. `1 3 +`.

 ### Kinds